 To isolate issues, use APM tools.

-A load testing application can stress the machine and, in most situations, including server-side statistics to help you pinpoint the problem’s general position.
+A load testing application can stress the machine and, in most situations, include server-side statistics to help you pinpoint the problem’s general position.

 However, if you have a performance problem, you’ll need to drill down into the program to find and patch the code causing the delay.
 Combining the load testing tool with an Application Performance Monitoring (APM) product like Dynatrace, AppDynamics, or NewRelic will speed up root cause analysis in these situations.